 \section{How many perturbative samples are reasonable?}

 For this experiment, All \methodname~hyper-parameters are the same as Appendix \ref{appendix:forward_only} except $p_{\mathrm{iter}} = 0.1$ to speed up pruning.

-Using $\mathrm{ns}_{\mathrm{sub-models}} = 50$ results in an model with NaN perplexity on the Wikitext validation set.
-We posit that this is because of the LLaMA models are half precision, and removing the wrong modules can result in activations going outside of the FP16 dynamic range for unique data-points.
+Using $\mathrm{ns}_{\mathrm{sub-models}} = 50$ results in a model with NaN perplexity on the Wikitext validation set.
+We posit that this is because of the LLaMA models are in half precision, and removing the wrong modules can result in activations going outside of the FP16 dynamic range for unique data points.
 Note that we are able to recover good performance of the model after fine-tuning though (we do not observe NaNs with the Wikitext-2 training data).
 This indicates that \methodname~actually recovers good modules even using as few samples as 50 sub-models.